 While all of these medications are safe, they can cause side-effects.
 It is important to remember that medication should always supplement a comprehensive treatment plan.
 A person should never become dependent on medications to control their drinking.
 Antabuse, Campral, Revia, and Vivitrol all require prescriptions.

-Rehab is the primary purpose of an addiction treatment center.
+An addiction treatment center offers at least one form of rehab.
 There are thousands of treatment centers in the United States and even more throughout the world that offer inpatient and outpatient rehab programs for alcoholics.
 Patients in an inpatient rehab program reside for several days or weeks at a treatment facility.
-Often, inpatient rehab involves a supervised detox program.
+An inpatient rehab program addresses the physical and emotional aspects of addiction in a therapeutic setting.
+Inpatient rehab often follows completion of a supervised detox program.

 During and after rehab, many alcoholics in recovery benefit from joining a community that understands their problem and shares the goal of overcoming it.
-Whether its Alcoholics Anonymous, SMART Recovery, or a faith-based fellowship, a support group for recovery alcoholics can provide an element of social support to a treatment plan that keeps people from feeling alone as they strive to give up drinking.
+Whether its Alcoholics Anonymous, SMART Recovery™, or a faith-based fellowship, a support group for recovering alcoholics can provide an element of social support to a treatment plan that keeps people from feeling alone as they strive to give up drinking.

 In a support group, people can help each other avoid relapse through advice, experience, and encouragement in a friendly, sympathetic environment.
 Many support groups are free and welcome participants from every background and with any level of addiction.
 Many rehab centers, churches, and community centers host support groups regularly.